 - Processing massive documents that break other tools

-What sets it apart:
+What sets it apart from the other two:

 - Full filesystem access.
 It reads and writes real files in your real project.

-- No context window ceiling in practice.
+CLAUDE.mdfiles act as persistent project instructions.
+Set your conventions once, and every session follows them.- No context window ceiling in practice.
 It manages its own context, compresses when needed, and keeps working.

 Limitations: